 How often you have check ups

-How often you have check ups will depend on the treatment you have had and how well you are.
+How often you have check ups depends on your treatment and how well you are.

-For the first couple of years, your check ups will usually be every 2 to 3 months.
+For the first couple of years, your check ups will usually be every 3 months.
 After this, you usually have 6 monthly appointments for up to 5 years.

 You may see your surgeon (gynaecological oncologist) for one appointment and your cancer specialist (oncologist) for the next.
 In some hospitals, you may see your gynaecology cancer specialist nurse at every appointment instead of seeing a doctor.